HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/04-introduction-to-openfl.html.md

 OpenFL provides HaxeFlixel with a familiar Flash Api as well as an extended set of features for Native targets.
 This includes the use of GPU accelerated texture batching through drawTiles, Multi-threading and more.

-OpenFL also provides a number of professional services http://www.openfl.org/services/
+OpenFL also provides a number of [professional services](http://www.openfl.org/company/services/):

 *   [App marketing](http://www.openfl.org/services/app-installs/ "App Marketing")
 *   [App publishing](http://www.openfl.org/services/publishing-game-porting/ "App Publishing")
 *   [Enterprise](http://www.openfl.org/services/enterprise/ "Enterprise")

+Developers can also benefit from their [premium memberships](http://www.openfl.org/membership/).